Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: The approximation ratios and

 We note that one could also obtain lower bounds for $\alpha_{\KK}^2(d)$ from results on the rate of convergence to $\mathrm{mp}(x)$~\cite{Gotze_ConvergenceMP}.
 However this approach seems to not provide bounds with explicit constants and to not be as sharp as the approach taken in Theorem~\ref{lemma:alphadbounds}.

-For any $d$, the exact value of $\alpha_{\KK}(d)$ can be computed, by (\ref{sum:alphaC}) and the real analog (\ref{integral:alphar}), using {\tt Mathematica} (See table below).
+For any $d$, the exact value of $\alpha_{\KK}(d)$ can be computed, by (\ref{integral:alphak}), using {\tt Mathematica} (See table below).
 Figure~\ref{figure:alphad} plots these values for $d=1,\dots,44$.
 We also plot the bounds for the real and complex case obtained in Theorem~\ref{lemma:alphadbounds}, and the approximation ratios obtained in~\cite{Naor_etal_NCGI}, for comparison.

 The following conjecture is suggested by our analysis and numerical computations. \begin{conjecture} Let $\alpha_{\RR}(d)$ and $\alpha_{\CC}(d)$ be the average singular value of a $d\times d$ matrix with random i.i.d., respectively real valued and complex valued, $\NNN\left(0,\frac1d\right)$ entries (see Definition~\ref{def:alphad}).
 Then, for all $d\geq 1$,